A violent Twitter message depicted in NETIZENS.

 Through an intimate, vérité approach, NETIZENS depicts the many forms digital abuse can take: non-consensual pornography, cyber-stalking, threats of violence, privacy invasions, impersonation, character attacks.
 The film challenges the notion cyber harassment is “only” online, showing the repercussions on targets’ lives: lost jobs, thwarted educations, damaged reputations, offline harassment and stalking, and countless hours devoted to containing attacks against a backdrop of mounting legal fees and psychological distress.

-While law enforcement lags far behind the crimes, the film’s subjects seek justice on their own terms.
-Carrie's law firm takes off in the midst of the #MeToo movement; Tina speaks out about her experiences and breaks back into the finance industry; and Anita creates a new series about race, gender and inequality in America.
+While law enforcement lags behind the crimes, the film’s subjects seek justice on their own terms.
+Carrie's law firm takes off in the midst of the #MeToo movement; Tina reclaims her identity by speaking out about her experiences; and Anita creates a new series about women written out of history.
 NETIZENS bears witness as a courageous wave of individuals transform the web as we know it.

 NETIZENS also features